Belle Haven Club

-Designed in 1881 by Boring & Tilton, architects of Ellis Island, this distinguished shingle-style clubhouse is the locus of family entertainment for the Belle Haven community in Greenwich.
-One hundred and twenty years of tradition accounted for the commitment of the membership to maintain the appearance of the clubhouse, but exposure to Long Island Sound for the same period translated into a serious need for repair.
-Over one quarter of the structure was deemed unsalvageable, while on the interior the clarity of the original plan had been buried under layers of multiple renovations.
+The Belle Haven Club, a distinguished shingle-style clubhouse, is the center of family entertainment in Greenwich, and was designed in 1881 by Boring & Tilton, architects of Ellis Island.
+One hundred and twenty years of tradition accounted for the commitment of the membership to maintain the appearance of the clubhouse, but exposure to the Long Island Sound for the same period translated into a serious need for repair.
+The damage deemed one quarter of the structure unsalvageable, while much of the original interior suffered from multiple renovations.

 PBDW was hired to restore the club and also raise the entire structure up by almost four feet to comply with contemporary flood plain regulations.
 The scope included relocating the structure as well as demolishing and reconstructing the kitchen and dormitory wing.
 Our team’s approach to this project was centered around the concept of “improvement without change,” and we successfully completed the project without losing a single summer season.
 Even the new porte cochere, which had been removed over fifty years earlier, looks as if it had always been there.